tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL-unguided-Data-platform-upgrade-and-migration.md

 ### Task 5: Create a migration project

-In this task, you will create a new migration project for the WorldWideImporters database.
+In this task, you will create a new migration project for the WorldWideImporters database

 #### Tasks to Complete

-- Using DMs, create a new migration project for the migration of the SQL Server 2008 R2 WorldWideImporters database to Azure SQL Database.
+- Using DMs, create a new migration project for the migration of the SQL Server 2008 R2 WorldWideImporters database to Azure SQL Database

 #### Exit Criteria

-- On the Azure Database Migration Project blade, you see a success message, similar to the following.
+- On the Azure Database Migration Project blade, you see a success message, similar to the following

     ![On the Azure Database Migration Project blade, a success message is displayed.](media/dms-migration-project-successfully-created.png "DMS project created successfully")